How do I make an appointment with a counselor?

 - RCC (Registered Clinical Counsellor)

-- Plus specialized training and many years of experience working with abused women and children
+- Plus specialized training and many years of experience working with women and children impacted by abuse

 How will I afford a lawyer?